junxia97/Mole-BERT/README.md

 ## Reproducing results in the paper
 Our results in the paper can be reproduced using a random seed ranging from 0 to 9 with scaffold splitting.

-## Useful resources for Molecular Pre-trained Models (Chemical Language Models)
+## Useful resources for Chemical Pre-trained Models
-* The first comprehensive survey on this topic: [A Systematic Survey of Molecular Pre-trained Models (Chemical Language Models)](https://arxiv.org/abs/2210.16484)
+* The first comprehensive survey on this topic: [A Systematic Survey of Chemical Pre-trained Models (IJCAI 2023)](https://arxiv.org/abs/2210.16484)
 * [A curated list of must-read papers, open-source pretrained models and pretraining datasets.](https://github.com/junxia97/awesome-pretrain-on-molecules)

 ## Acknowledgement